HL7/smart-app-launch/input/pages/app-state.md

 below apply only to software that implements support for this capability.
 Example use cases include:

-* App with no backend storage persists user preferences such as default screens, shortcuts, or color preferences.
+* An app with no backend storage persists user preferences such as default screens, shortcuts, or color preferences.
 Such apps can save preferences to the EHR and retrieve them on subsequent launches.

-* App maintains encrypted external data sets.
+* An app maintains encrypted external data sets.
 Such apps can persist access keys to the EHR and retrieve them on subsequent launches, allowing in-app decryption and display of external data sets.

-**Apps SHALL NOT use `smart-app-state` when data being persisted could be managed directly using FHIR domain models.** For example, an app would never persist clinical diagnoses or observations using `smart-app-state`.
+**Apps SHALL NOT use `smart-app-state` when the data being persisted could be managed directly using FHIR domain models.** For example, an app would never persist clinical diagnoses or observations using `smart-app-state`.
 Such usage is prohibited because the standard FHIR API provides safer and more